 A reformat protocol must be created to be selected for use in protocols with DMPR enabled.
 For DMPR to work with the UW protocols, reformat protocols will need to be built with the same names as those used in the protocols.
 To build reformat protocols, you need to select images from an exam already performed to create the initial same-name reformat protocol.
 Reformat protocols created for use in DMPR must be single-step protocols and can only be created in the axial, sagittal, or coronal viewports.
 Reformat protocols for use in DMPR need to be saved in the General category if using Volume Viewer.
-You must create the DMPR reformat protocol on images from the body part that the protocol will be used for (i.e., a Pediatric DMPR protocol must be created on images for an adult case).
+You must create the DMPR reformat protocol on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be created on images for a Pediatric case and an Adult DMPR protocol must be c